Gay City Health Project: History

 Gay City formed in 1995 during the HIV/AIDS epidemic.

-In the mid-2000s, Gay City introduced a Wellness Center that provided HIV testing and STI screening (syphilis, chlamydia, gonorrhea, and Hepatitis C).
+In the mid-2000s, Gay City introduced a Wellness Center that provided HIV testing and STI screening (syphilis, chlamydia, gonorrhea, and hepatitis C).
 The health services expanded in 2019 to five locations.
+According to their website, Gay City is the leading HIV/STI tester in King County.

 In 2007, Gay City served as a research partner for the Seattle branch of the HIV Vaccine Trials Network.